Hungry Healthy Happy

 A board of patterned gnocchi.

-Carefully add the gnocchi to a pan of boiling water and simmer for 3-4 minutes, until the gnocchi rises to the top of the water.
-Drain and serve with a sauce of choice.
+Bring a pan of water to the boil and carefully add the gnocchi.
+Reduce the heat and simmer for 3-4 minutes, until the gnocchi rises to the top of the water.

 The potatoes really are the key ingredient here and whilst traditional gnocchi wouldn't use a buttery and creamy mashed potato, we think leftovers make a delicious gnocchi that reduces food waste from big events like Christmas and Thanksgiving.